Hamster339/Piping-Tool-Java/README.md

 # Piping_Tune_List
-A program that enables you to record all the tunes a users knows in n easy to mange way.
-Desighned with Bagpipes in mind.
+A program that enables you to record all the tunes a users knows in an easy to mange way.
+Designed with Bagpipes in mind.